Reviews and appeals

 GPO Box 10119

-The Workers’ Compensation Regulator also provides funding to peak worker and employer groups to provide an independent advisory and education service for Queensland workers on workers’ compensation issues.
+The Queensland Government also provides funding to peak worker and employer groups to provide an independent advisory and education service for Queensland workers and employers on workers’ compensation issues.
 For assistance, contact:

 Queensland Council of Unions (QCU)